Sport Environment Assessments FAQ

 - Identified participants in that sport environment have the opportunity to share their concerns and comments.

-- The OSIC later verify that those recommendations are actually implemented and necessary change effected in a timely manner.
+- The OSIC later verifies that those recommendations are actually implemented and necessary change effected in a timely manner.

 For more information about the Assessment process and for a flowchart outlining the key process phases please consult the Sport Environment Assessment Process Overview.